Projects & Modules

 Upon release, participants also have access to start-up funds for the establishment of small businesses.
 The revenue generated from the skills trainings and economic activities of the prisoners who are still imprisoned make these funds possible.

-Who: The Prison Project is currently being implemented in five men’s and women’s prisons in Dakar, Thiès, and Rufisque, Senegal.
-The participants are predominately women.
+Who: The Prison Project is currently being implemented in six men’s and women’s prisons in Dakar, Thiès, and Rufisque, Senegal.
+The participants are predominantly women.

 Impact & Sustainability: The family mediation and skills trainings provided by the Prison Project are essential to ensuring successful reintegration.
 Since the Prison Project began in 2003, the team has completed thousands of mediations, contributing to thousands of reintegration success stories throughout Senegal.
 Former detainees who participated in the Prison Project and successfully reintegrated into their families and society have returned to lead skills trainings and be an example of hope and dignity to the current participants.